maxfleck/KOSTRA_DWD_FTP_tool/README.md

 The present workflow is intended to remedy this.
 The individual steps (4 in total) are handled in a jupyter notebook.

 1) Search for the nearest weather station based on longitude and latitude.
 Visualization of the result.
 Filing of the nearest weather stations in an Excel file.
+(ID_stations.*)
-2) Retrieving/downloading and extracting the current KOSTRA files.
+2)

-Translated with www.DeepL.com/Translator (free version)
+3) Retrieving/downloading and extracting the current KOSTRA files.

 ![ "visualization of the requested coordinates" ](02575_stations.png)

 3) Searching the KOSTRA files for the desired information based on the ID of the previously found weather station.

-4) Processing, visualization and saving of the found data in different units. mm = millimeters. lsha = liters per second and hectares.
+4) Processing, visualization and saving of the found data in different units. mm = millimeters (ID_data_mm.xlsx). lsha = liters per second and hectares (ID_data_lsha.xlsx).

 ![](02575_mm_surf.png)